learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 - **Center our image**: We only have one image on the page and we would like it centered!

 - **Jazz up our navigation links**: Let's center all of our nav links as well.
-Give all of the `<a>` tags within our navbar a padding of 10px on their left and right sides.
+Give all of the `<a>` tags within our navbar padding of 10px on their left and right sides.
 In addition, change their background color to something of your choosing.
 We chose grey!

 - **Our image caption needs work**: Let's shrink that font size down and make sure it is centered.